Benjscho/mdptetris-experiments/mdptetris_experiments/experiments/README.md

 getting ace performance...
 Don't just take the results of the training.
 Verify with tests of the trained models.

-Found the issue with the "DQN" (TD-Lambda) runs, new pieces were only being selected when the episode was reset.
+Found the issue with the "DQN" (MBDQN) runs, new pieces were only being selected when the episode was reset.
 I've corrected that now but the performance has been majorly hit.

 ## Test demos to run